Incontinence Physical Therapy

-The main type of exercises for incontinence involves pelvic floor physical therapy.
+The primary exercises for strengthening the pelvic floor muscles begin with incontinence physical therapy.

 It is important to consult a Doctor of Physical Therapy before attempting any exercises by yourself.

-Let’s take a look at some pelvic floor physical therapy exercises that may be part of your treatment plan.
+Let’s take a look at some incontinence physical therapy exercises that may be part of your treatment plan.